Resources for Faculty

 - Overview of the student’s latest professional activities in the past 12 months, relevant to the degree.

-If any deficiencies are identified, the student will be informed of what they are and given one semester to rectify them.
+If any deficiencies are identified, the student will be informed and given one semester to rectify them.
 Students who do not meet the stated deadlines will be placed on probation the following semester and may become ineligible for TA or RA support, unless the committee approves a revised timeline.
 If deficiencies remain, a formal meeting of the student’s committee will then be held to determine whether additional conditions need to be set.
 If deficiencies are sill not rectified by the end of the second semester after being identified, the student will be dropped from the program.